EMU Faculty of Arts and Sciences

 The goals and objectives of the Faculty of Arts and Sciences are as follows:

-- To educate the students in becoming well-equipped, creative and productive individuals who are ethically responsible professionals.
-With this goal in mind, the Faculty aims to provide its students with the key skills of education in the 21st century: creativity, critical thinking, collaboration, and communication.
+- To educate the students in becoming well-equipped, self-confident, and productive individuals who are ethically responsible professionals.

 - To represent the Faculty and the University in the most effective way, nationally and internationally, by conducting significant research and organizing academic, social and cultural events.